What is Addiction?

-While drug use may start as a seemingly harmless and voluntary act, in time it can develop into a compulsive and unstoppable habit.
-In the beginning, drug use minimizes emotional and physical pain.
-As prolonged drug use continues, it can develop into drug addiction or substance use disorder, severely impacting an individual’s brain chemistry.
+While drug and alcohol use may start as a seemingly harmless and voluntary act, in time it can develop into a compulsive and unstoppable habit.
+In the beginning, substance use minimizes emotional and physical pain.
+As prolonged use continues, it can develop into drug addiction or substance use disorder, severely impacting an individual’s brain chemistry.
 When the brain begins to signal an intense physical need to continue the use of drugs, what once was recreational use becomes an urge that controls one’s life.

 If left untreated for long, drug addiction and substance use disorders can result in diminished health, job loss, and the estrangement of loved ones.
 While drugs may offer short-term relief, extended drug use only aggravates an individual’s problems, since the root causes of the pain are never addressed.

 Drug addiction can lead to a number of mental and physical disorders.
 If addiction is left untreated, unrestrained drug use will persist despite its overwhelming and often demoralizing consequences on individuals and their families.